AdaCore/gnatstudio/docs/users_guide/main_window.rst

   the project dependencies, the cycle will expand infinitely.
-For example, if project :file:`a` imports project :file:`b`, which in turn imports project :file:`a` through a :samp:`limited with` clause, then expanding the node for :file:`a` will show :file:`b`.
-In turn, expanding the node for :file:`b` will show a node for :file:`a`, and so on.
+For example, if project :file:`a` imports project :file:`b`, which in turn imports project :file:`a` through a :samp:`limited with` clause, then expanding the node for :file:`a` shows :file:`b`.
+In turn, expanding the node for :file:`b` shows a node for :file:`a`, and so on.

   An icon with a pen mark is displayed if the project was modified but not saved yet.
-You can save it at any time by right-clicking on the icon.
+You can save it at any time by right-clicking the icon.
 GPS either reminds you to save it before any compilation or saves it automatically, depending on your preference settings.

-  GPS provides a second displayfor this project view, which lists all projects with no hierarchy: all projects appear only once in the view, at the top level.
+  GPS provides a second display for this project view, which lists all projects with no hierarchy: all projects appear only once in the view, at the top level.
 You may find this display useful for deep project hierarchies, where it can make it easier to find projects.
 Activate this